 The best freelance copywriters never grow up

-I used to see how far I dare walk down the street with my eyes closed (18 steps in case you were wondering).
+When I was a kid, I used to see how far I dare walk down the street with my eyes closed (18 steps in case you were wondering).

 On car journeys, I’d fantasise that everything outside the car was animation.